brandur/sorg/content/articles/logfmt.md

 title = "logfmt"
 +++

-If you've ever run an app on Heroku, you may have come across log messages produced by the Heroku router and wondered about their unusual formatting:
+If you've ever run an app on Heroku, you may have come across log messages produced by the Heroku router and wondered about their unusual formatting.
+Each line consists of a single level of key/value pairs which are densely packed together compared to other well-known structured formats like JSON.
+For example:

     at=info method=GET path=/ host=mutelight.org fwd="124.133.52.161"
       dyno=web.2 connect=4ms service=8ms status=200 bytes=1653

-This curious format is unofficially known as "logfmt", and at Heroku we've adopted it as a standard to provide some consistency across internal components.
-I've never been able to find any good posts providing any context or background for logfmt, so I've put together this short write-up.
+Internally we've taken to calling this style of structured logging "logfmt", and adopted it as a standard for log emission across internal components.
+I've never been able to find any good posts providing any context or background for logfmt, so I've written this one.

-At its core, logfmt is just a basic way of displaying key/value pairs in such a way that its output is readable by a human or a computer, while at the same time not being absolutely optimal for either.
+Especially with a bit of practice (and ideally, colorized output), it's pretty easy for a human being to read logfmt -- an important property for any good logging format.
+Building a machine parser for the format is also pretty approachable.
+Logfmt therefore achieves pretty good readability for both human and computer, even while not being optimal for either.

-Especially with a bit of practice and colorized output, it's pretty easy for a human being to see what's going on here which is of course a core value for any good logging format.
-At the same time, building a machine parser for the format is trivial so any of our internal components can ingest logs produced by any other component.
-[Splunk also recommends the same format under their best practices](http://dev.splunk.com/view/logging-best-practices/SP-CAAADP6) so we can be sure that it can be used to search and analyze all our logs in the long term.
+[Splunk also recommends the same format under their best practices][splunk] so we can be sure that it can be used to search and analyze all our logs in the long term.

-## Eliminate the guesswork (#eliminate-guesswork)
+## Eliminating guesswork in log line design (#eliminate-guesswork)

 A major advantage provided by logfmt is that it helps to eliminate any guesswork that a developer would have to make while deciding what to log.
-Take the following line in a more traditional logging format for example:
+Consider this log line in a more traditional format:

     INFO [ConsumerFetcherManager-1382721708341] Stopping all fetchers
       (kafka.consumer.ConsumerFetcherManager)

 While writing this code, a developer would've had to decide how to format the log line like placing the manager's identifier in square brackets at the beginning, the module name in parenthesis at the end, with some general information in the middle.
-Convention can help a lot here, but it's still something that a developer has to think about it.
+Convention can help a lot here, but it's still a series of micro-decisions that have to be made for every log line.
 Furthermore, what if they want to add another piece of data like number of open fetchers?
 Does that belong on a new line, or in another set of brackets somewhere?

 An equivalent logfmt line might look this:

     level=info tag=stopping_fetchers id=ConsumerFetcherManager-1382721708341
       module=kafka.consumer.ConsumerFetcherManager

 Readability isn't compromised too much, and all the developer has to do is dump any information that they think is important.
-Adding another piece of data is no different, just append `num_open_fetchers=3` to the end.
-The developer also knows that if for any reason they need to generate a statistic on-the-fly like the average number of fetchers still open, they'll easily be able to do that with a simple Splunk (or equivalent) query:
+Adding more data is trivial -- just append `num_open_fetchers=3` to the end.
+The developer also knows that if for any reason they need to generate a statistic on-the-fly, like the average number of fetchers still open, they'll easily be able to do that with a simple Splunk (or equivalent) query:

     tag=stopping_fetchers | stats p50(num_open_fetchers) p95(num_open_fetchers)
       p99(num_open_fetchers)

-## Human logfmt (#human)
+## Human logfmt and best practices (#human)

-**Note --** Added after original publication (on March 30, 2016) to reflect changes to the recommended best practices.
+**Update (March 30, 2016):** *This section was added after original publication to reflect changes to the recommended best practices.*

-logfmt may be more readable than something like JSON, but it's still difficult to scan quickly for humans.
+Logfmt may be more readable than something like JSON, but it's still difficult to scan quickly for humans.
 To improve that, I'd recommend using the approach seen in [logrus][logrus] and including a human readable message with every log
 line: